apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    service offering.

    .. note::
-      VMware only: If the selected template OVF contains static properties, the wizard will display these properties.
+      VMware only: If the selected template contains OVF properties, different deployment options or configurations, multiple NICs or end-user license agreements, then the wizard will display these properties.
 Static properties do not have the concept of required and optional fields .
 Therefore CloudStack is not able to enforce the population of 'important fields'.